WAUthethird/Marble-Marcher-Community-Edition/README.md

 ### Compiling on Windows
 Windows compilation should work just fine now.
-It's relatively easy to do without help, but in case you'd like them, [here are some configuring and compiling instructions](https://www.reddit.com/r/Marblemarcher/comments/bamqyh/how_to_configure_and_compile_source_for_windows/).
-A [copy of the instructions](build_on_windows.md) is also in the root.
+It's relatively easy to do without help, but in case you'd like them, [here are some configuring and compiling instructions](build_on_windows.md).

 ### Cross-Compile for Windows on macOS
 This requires you to install wget, mingw-w64, and git (which you probably already have) either with HomeBrew (recommended) or otherwise.
 Theoretically, you should be able to just run `winMacOSBuild.sh`.
 There are no manual instructions because due to issues I had to just compile the thing manually which is annoying and has too many steps.